Today, according to the radio, it is ‘National Encouragement Day’. A day for everything, so it seems… Ideal for this eve’s blog anyhow.

 It’s too Hard – Why Bother?

 On the plus, there is a resurgence in interest and this is both a good thing and a bad thing… Returning to the day-to-day, I work in a health food store part-time & I constantly meet individuals who are really keen to learn more about natural remedies, but often they haven’t the faintest idea of where to start.
 Even more worrying is the fact that people are taking the wrong herbal remedies/in the wrong way/at the wrong doses.
+Similarly amateur foragers are unwittingly causing damage to the environment, even if well intended.

-Skilled practitioners need to share their knowledge to promote the proper usage of plants as medicine, as well as to ensure the conscious cultivation of medicinal plants and their conservation in the wild.
+Skilled practitioners and guides need to share their knowledge to promote the proper usage of plants as medicine, as well as to ensure the conscious cultivation of medicinal plants and their conservation in the wild.

 Try, try and try again.